Great Bear Foundation

 What is meant by dorm-style accommodations?

 The rooms at the CNSC are set-up like dorms with bunks and shared bathrooms.
 Each room has four bunks, and bathrooms and showers are nearby.
 Generally, the rooms are arranged by gender.
 It can be difficult to arrange for couples to share a room because of limited room options, but we will do our best to accommodate your requests–please let us know well in advance if you have a rooming preference.
 We’ll likely try to put two couples together in the same room, as long as everyone is comfortable with that arrangement.
 GBF and CNSC Staff try to accommodate special requests, but we are not always able to do so.
 Also, if you have special physical needs (i.e. cannot access a top bunk), please notify GBF staff so we can make prior arrangements.
+All rooms are close to bathrooms.
 Linens for the bunks and towels are provided by CNSC, but you will need to bring your own soap and shampoo.
-The Centre provides delicious meals served cafeteria-style, with vegetarian options upon request.
+The Centre provides delicious meals served cafeteria-style, with vegetarian options upon request in advance.
 We take turns helping out with the dishes after each meal.

 What if I would like to add an additional excursion, such as a dog sled tour?